Otoplasty (Ear Reshpaing) Scottsdale

-Adults can also potentially derive benefits from an ear reduction surgery, which is a fairly straightforward and easy way to enhance self-confidence.
+Adults can also potentially derive benefits from an ear reshaping surgery, which is a fairly straightforward and easy way to enhance self-confidence.
 Adults frequently choose this procedure along with other facial plastic surgery procedures.
 An otoplasty is not necessarily about pinning back the ears; rather, ears can also be reduced in size, rendered more symmetrical, or just simply reshaped.
 The exact type of otoplasty chosen by patient and surgeon will depend on the current appearance of the ears and what the desired outcome should look like.

 If you are interested in an otoplasty ear reshaping surgery for yourself or your child, it is important that you know exactly how the procedure is done and what you should expect from it.
 A before and after gallery or our past otoplasty procedures can be found here.
 A successful facial plastic surgery procedure is dependent on a positive rapport between surgeon and patient.
 In the consulting stages before the procedure, trust should develop.
 This trust should be grounded in the surgeon’s strong medical expertise and the patient’s realistic expectations of how the surgery will go.
 During a consultation and subsequent appointments, Dr. Hecht will be able to answer any questions that you have.

 - Is an otoplasty the right choice for you?

 - What to Expect Following an Otoplasty Surgery in Scottsdale